mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

 * Create an access policy on the provider (The policy will define the access right to the data)
 * Create a contract definition on the provider

-At this step, the consumer should be able to fetch the catalog from the provider and to see the contract offer generated from the resources that have been created.
+The consumer is now able to fetch the catalog from the provider and to see the contract offerings generated from the resources that have been created.

 Once the catalog is available, to access the data, the consumer should follow the following steps: